jfcloutier/karma_system/design_notes/policies.md

 * a priority - determined by the graded normativity of the belief targeted by the intent
 * a policy - how to achieve the goal by impacting a set of observed beliefs held by the umwelt CAs from which the targeted CA's belief was synthesized

 A policy is a list of directives, to be communicated to the umwelt CAs.
-A directive is either a goal (a belief to impact) to be achieved by the umwelt however it chooses, or it is a command, a named and previously executed policy known to the umwelt, to be executed again by the umwelt.
+A directive is either a goal (a belief of umwelt CAs to impact) to be achieved by the umwelt however it chooses, or it is a command, a named and previously executed policy known to the umwelt, to be executed again by the umwelt.

 The policy's directives are communicated all at once by the CA to its umwelt at the end of the CA's current timeframe.